sifank/NexDome_Beaver/README.md

 Shutter Open/Close will only show up if the Shutter controller is up and communicating with the Rotator controller.

-CAUTION: I've caught the Domw CW and CCW buttons crashing Kstars!
+CAUTION: I've caught the Dome CW and CCW buttons crashing Kstars!
 This part is a work in progress.
 - The work-around is to use the Relative Position field.
 Fill in the relative amount to move (+ CW, - CCW) and click Set.

 CAUTION: 'Sync' should 'not' be used!
 Instead make sure your home offset is set correctly (see Rotator Tab)